The Geometry of the Centre Symmetry Set of a Planar Curve: A Decomposition of a Curve into Parallel Arcs

 We already know that if $M$ is a generic regular closed curve, then $\CSS(M)$ is a union of smooth parameterized curves and double tangents.
 Each of the smooth parameterized curves belonging to $\CSS(M)$ will be called an \textit{smooth semi-branch} of $\CSS(M)$ (see Figure \ref{FigureAlmostSmoothBranches}).

 Notice that some of the smooth semi-branches might have asymptotes.
 Each of the asymptotes is either a bi-asymptote of one smooth semi-branch or a single asymptote of two different smooth semi-branches.
-When we use the term \textit{bi-asymptote}, we mean that there are exactly two parts of the curve approaching an asymptote and they lie on one or two different sides of the asymptote.
+When we use the term \textit{bi-asymptote}, we mean that there are exactly two parts of the curve approaching an asymptote.

 Smooth semi-branches that have the same asymptote we identify into one smooth semi-branch.
 Since $M$ is generic, it follows that we have a finite number of smooth semi-branches.
 After all possible identifications are done, the elements of the resulting set of smooth semi-branches will be called \textit{smooth branches} of $\CSS(M)$.